 On 14th January 2017 we held a Service of Thanksgiving at Southwark Cathedral to mark the 10 year journey of the Robes Project, thanking volunteers, trustees, staff and supporters for all their efforts, hard work and compassion over the past decade.

-Together, the churches have shown a very compassionate face to a major problem in our country, and it has been a most successful ecumenical project in Southwark and Lambeth and has brought churches together, and many volunteers were not fully aware of some of the skills that they had in helping our guests.
+Together the churches have shown a very compassionate face to a major problem in our country, and it has been a most successful ecumenical project in Southwark and Lambeth which has brought churches together, and many volunteers who have employed previously undiscovered skills in helping our guests.

 (excerpt from the speech delivered by George Martin, Chair of Trustees)

 Photo by Alexandra Coyle.
-For more pictures go to our Facebook page.
+For more pictures see our Facebook page.